cmaglie/FlashStorage/readme.md

 ## Supported hardware

-Currently, only ATSAMD21 cpu is supported (and consequently every board based on this cpu like the Arduino Zero or Aduino MKR1000).
+Currently, ATSAMD21 and ATSAMD51 cpu are supported (and consequently every board based on this cpu like the Arduino Zero or Aduino MKR1000).

 ## Limited number of writes